Physics-50/Module-2/docs/weak3.md

 Every time you run the script, you will get the following warning in the command window:
 ![warning](images/warning.png)

-This warning appears because we aren't providing the fit function with an initial guess of the slope and intercept.
-The function is picking an initial guess randomly.
-The initial guess might affect the fitting if you have many fitting parameters, but because we only have 2 fitting parameters $$(m,b)$$, **you can safely ignore this warning.**
+This warning appears because we aren't providing an initial guess for the fitting parameter, and the function is picking an initial guess randomly. **You can safely ignore this warning.**

 To use the script for your own data, simply replace the "import data" section of the code (lines 8-10) with your own data pasted in.
 You should also customize the plot (lines 14-24) by changing the axis labels and limits.
 Everything else should not need modification in the script if you are fitting a horizontal line to your data.
 The resulting figure should look like the below.